akosnikhazy/Raspberry-Pico-Projects/README.md

 This is my very basic setup: solar panel's + on PIN26, - on one of the GND.
 If you use bigger solar panel protect your board!
 ![Raspberry Pico with solar panel](https://raw.githubusercontent.com/akosnikhazy/Raspberry-Pico-Projects/main/random-number-generator.JPG)

+# basic-stepper-motor.py
+A very basic stepper motor script I used to test how it all works.
+It is based on [this video](https://www.youtube.com/watch?v=gyqOETtpINg)
+The video didn't help me understand how to turn the motor in another way.
+Then I understood the numbers [0,0,0,1] represent the electromagnets in the motor.